 The Society's highest honour is its Gold Medal, which can be awarded for any reason but usually recognises lifetime achievement.
 Past winners include Albert Einstein, Edwin Hubble, Arthur Eddington and Stephen Hawking.
 It was first awarded in 1824; since 1964 two have been awarded each year: one for astronomy, and one for geophysics.

-This year the winners of the Gold Medals are Professor Margaret Kivelson of the University of California Los Angeles, and Professor Robert Kennicutt of the Hagler Institute for Advanced Study at Texas A&M University.
+This year the winners of the Gold Medals are Professor Margaret Kivelson of the University of California Los Angeles, and Professor Robert Kennicutt of the University of Arizona and the Hagler Institute for Advanced Study at Texas A&M University.

 Professor Mike Cruise, President of the Royal Astronomical Society, said: